udayakumar-s/ej2-angular-docs/ej2-angular/treemap/drilldown.md

 # Drilldown in Angular Treemap component

-The TreeMap supports drill-down to expose the hierarchy, achieved by clicking a node.
+The [Angular TreeMap](https://www.syncfusion.com/angular-components/angular-treemap) supports drill-down to expose the hierarchy, achieved by clicking a node.
 If an item is clicked in the TreeMap, it will be moved to the next level or sub level hierarchy and returned back to the previous level by clicking the node.

 ## Perform drill-down action